flancian/garden/agora pkg chapter.md

 - a [[paper]].
   - #push As of [[2022-07-24]] being produced as the draft for a [[pkg book]] [[chapter]].
+    - Very much looking forward to the book because of others' contributions!
     - See other chapters in https://personalknowledgegraphs.com/#/page/Personal%20Knowledge%20Graphs.
-    - Very much looking forward to the book because of others' contributions!
-  - This chapter is about the [[Agora]] in general, and about [[an agora]] in particular; and what we'd like to do with them.
+  - This chapter is about the [[Agora]] in general, and about [[an agora]] in particular, and what we could maybe do with both of them.
   - Original title (for the abstract): "The Agora is a Social Knowledge Graph"
   - Working title: "The Agora is a Free Knowledge Commons"
   - Expected length: 5k-10k words ~ 10-20 A4 pages single spaced.